livegnik/2way-design/2WAY High-Level Design.md

 The Graph in RAM in the 2WAY system serves as an in-memory representation of a subset of the Server Graph, stored temporarily in the system's Random Access Memory (RAM).
 This in-memory directed graph is populated and maintained using the NetworkX library, a powerful tool for analyzing and manipulating graph data structures in Python.

 One of the key functionalities of the Graph in RAM is to store the table record IDs of public key Attributes from the database on disk.
-These pubkey attributes serve as nodes within the graph, representing individual users within the system.
+These public key attributes serve as nodes within the graph, representing individual users within the system.
 By storing these record IDs in memory, the system can quickly retrieve and access relevant nodes during query operations, enabling efficient traversal and exploration of the Server Graph.

 The Graph in RAM is designed to facilitate rapid querying of data from the disk-based Server Graph.
 When a user initiates a query, the system first retrieves relevant nodes from the in-memory graph based on the degree of separation specified in the query.
 These nodes serve as starting points for traversing the Server Graph stored on disk, allowing the system to narrow down the scope of the query and retrieve only the necessary data.